People always talk about the good stuff when it comes to travelling.

 Heads up, you might also like this post about the pros and cons studying abroad!
 Check it out!

 This travel disadvantage is impossible to be overstated!

 Travel, above all else, is often utterly exhausting.
-You’ll be moving a lot, frequently.
-You’ll be doing new things every day, absorbed in novel environments and sensory experience.
+You’ll be on the move all the time, doing new things every day, absorbed in novel environments and slammed with stimulating sensory experiences.

 6. It Will Push You Physically, Mentally and Emotionally

 In a similar way, travel will challenge you at all sorts of different levels.

 You’ll be doing new things, feeling lonely at times, homesick at others, and frequently out of your comfort zone.
 You’ll have to be brave, face up to your fears, confront personal demons and take countless steps into the unknown.

 Of course, this is exactly why travelling is such a great self-development tool.
 Travel will change you in fundamental, positive ways (see below) and this is almost entirely due to overcoming the challenges it throws at you.